Draegerwerk/SDCcc/README.md

 ## Prerequisites for building SDCcc

-Maven >= 3.8.1 and Java 17 are required to build the project.
+Gradle >= 10.8.2 and Java 17 are required to build the project.

 ## Limitations